Portaferry RNLI launch to kayakers in difficulty.

-Portaferry RNLI came to the aid of multiple kayakers who got into difficulty near Killyleagh yesterday morning (Saturday 7 March).
+Portaferry RNLI came to the aid of kayakers who got into difficulty near Ballydoran late this afternoon (Saturday 6 November).

-Portaferry’s volunteer crew launched promptly at 10:47am and made their way to Don O’Neill Island, near Killyleagh in Strangford Lough.
-The crew launched in cloudy weather conditions with good visibility and a force four south westerly wind direction.
+Portaferry’s volunteer lifeboat crew launched promptly at 3:57pm and made their way to Trasnagh Island, near Ballydoran in Strangford Lough.
+The crew launched in cloudy weather conditions with good visibility and a force six westerly wind direction.

 Key facts about the RNLI